 Besides having the right prefix, there are two other criteria that methods must meet in order to be made into properties.
-The first is that they must take the right number of required arguments.
-Getters and deleters can’t have any required arguments (other than self).
-Setters must have exactly one required argument (other than self), which is the value to set.
+The first is that they must take the right number of arguments.
+Getters and deleters must not require any arguments (other than self).
+Setters must accept exactly one argument (other than self), which is the value to set.
 Default, variable, and keyword arguments are all ignored; all that matters is that the function can be called with the expected number of arguments.

 Any methods that have the right name but the wrong arguments are silently ignored.
 This can be nice for getters that require, for example, an index.
 Even though such a getter can’t be made into a property, autoprop allows it to follow the same naming conventions as any getters that can be:

 >>> @autoprop ... class Vector2D(Vector2D): ... ... def get_coord(self, i): ... if i == 0: return self.x ... if i == 1: return self.y ... ... def set_coord(self, i, new_coord): ... if i == 0: self.x = new_coord ... if i == 1: self.y = new_coord ... >>> v = Vector2D(1, 2) >>> v.get_x() 1 >>> v.get_coord(0) 1

 In this way, users of your class can always expect to find accessors named get_* and set_*, and properties corresponding to those accessors for basic attributes that don’t need any extra information.

 The second criterion is that the property must have a name which is not already in use.
 This guarantees that nothing you explicitly add to your class will be overwritten, and it gives you the ability to manually customize how certain properties are defined if you’d so like.
 This criterion does not apply to superclasses, so it is possible for properties to shadow attributes defined in parent classes.

 Release history Release notifications | RSS feed